If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 Yeah, it's a pleasure.

-So that's that's really cool.
+So that's really cool.

-And uh it was interesting to hear the strategy, but you know, I think it says something about your message um that it's resonating with people uh because I think there is this genuine fear among at least half the country, if not more than half the country, that this that Marxist ideology is um really taking over, and you you know, you come from an anti-communist position.
+And it was interesting to hear the strategy, but I think it says something about your message that it's resonating with people because I think there is this genuine fear among at least half the country, if not more than half the country, that Marxist ideology is really taking over.

-Um, and I'd love to hear more about uh why it is that you came to those beliefs, what it was like uh coming up in eastern uh uh Europe, if that had anything to do with it, I I'm just all ears to learn from you today.
+And I'd love to hear more about why it is that you came to those beliefs, what it was like coming up in Eastern Europe, if that had anything to do with it.

-Yeah, uh so yeah, thank you very much for having me again.
+So yeah, thank you very much for having me again.

-Yeah, I I think you're right.
+Yeah, I think you're right.

-Um I I think right now, based on what I'm seeing uh on social media, um starting with Facebook, Instagram, YouTube, TikTok, you know, what what have you, all those platforms out there.
+I think right now, based on what I'm seeing on social media, starting with Facebook, Instagram, YouTube, TikTok, you know, what have you, all these platforms out there, I think there's a high demand for conservative content.

-You can if you want, it's okay.
+You can if you want.

-For example, I don't really make content about Israel and Palestine, uh, especially a few months ago when it was a big deal.
+For example, I don't really make content about Israel and Palestine, especially a few months ago when it was a big deal.

 I didn't make a lot of content on it because I'm not educated enough.